 When it came to the battle of the sexes, you’re probably unsurprised to hear men won the game.
 From changing tyres to replacing brake pads, more men knew how to do every common maintenance task than women.

 But the females are catching up, so hope is not entirely lost for stranded female motorists!
-Check out the full stats below:

 We think learning to change a tyre should be part of the school curriculum everywhere, honestly!

 According to our research, the most proficient age group at changing a tyre was a tie for age 60-64 and age 45-49.
 The worst group?
 25-29.
 Let’s look further at the age groups.